rtaha07/drag-drop-exercise/README.md

 * Click the "Save" button

 When the "Save" button is clicked:
-* Print out a data structure of your choice that represents the sorted modules and their data using `console.log`.
+* Print out a data structure of your choice that represents the course with its sorted modules using `console.log`.
 * Display the "Saved" overlay, and then hide it again.

-**Show us your creativity!** Add pleasing transitions, animations, reactivity, anything to make the experience more engaging.
-Our team draws inspiration from [sites](https://ca.la/) [like](https://kubrick.life/) [these](https://findingctrl.nesta.org.uk/), so show us something that will catch our eye!

 ## Development